didiergirard/CGEMEV/README.md

 Setting the probabilistic model
 -------------------------------

-In this first version of the `CGEMEV` package, we restrict ourselves to a simple domain \[0,1\]X\[0,1\].
-For the example here, the simulations and the choice of observed sites are done using a grid 48x48
+In this first version of the `CGEMEV` package, for simplicity, we restrict the spatial domain to be the unit square (0,1)X(0,1).
+For the example here, the simulations and the choice of observed sites are done using a grid 48x48 partitioning this domain.

 ``` r
 library(CGEMEV)